-Prior to life at NAT, Siva created a diverse and prosperous life for himself and his family in Tiruchi India and spent quite a number of years as an ENT Surgeon in the UK.
-Although Siva lived a very comfortable life in both locations, and also demonstrated his multifaceted approach to bettering not only himself, but also others, he still held a burning desire to advance his career in the multicultural land of Canada!
-In 2008, he found an exciting opportunity in Sydney Nova Scotia, and soon after, his family settled as landed immigrants.
+Prior to life at NAT, Dr. Sivakumar Annamalai created a diverse and prosperous life for himself and his family in Tiruchi, India and spent quite a number of years as an ENT Surgeon in the UK.
+Although Siva lived a very comfortable life in both locations, and also demonstrated his multifaceted approach to bettering not only himself, but also others, he still held a desire to advance his career in the multicultural land of Canada!
+In 2008, he found an exciting opportunity in Sydney, Nova Scotia, and soon after, his family settled as landed immigrants.

 While being wholeheartedly dedicated to his healthcare profession, Siva simultaneously demonstrated his passion and commitment to aiding in the development of healthy and independent young adults.

-His passion for aiding in institution development was inspired in 1984 by Siva’s father, when he opened the doors of the Cauvery College for Women.
-This institution originated with only 40 students and has since grown to become a multi campus institution hosting over 5,300 students.
+Siva was inspired by his father, who opened the doors of the Cauvery College for Women in 1984.
+This institution originated with only 40 students and has since grown to become a multi-campus institution hosting over 5,300 students.
 Its focus is to not only develop the technical skills of its students, but to also nurture professional competency, self confidence, managerial abilities and entrepreneurial development.